-Failures of our IT systems, whether caused maliciously or inadvertently, may result in the disruption of our business processes, or in the unauthorized release of sensitive, confidential, personally identifiable or otherwise protected information, or result in the corruption of data, each of which could adversely affect our businesses.
-For example, cybersecurity vulnerabilities could result in an interruption of the functionality of our automated manufacturing, operating, or health and safety systems, which, if compromised, could cease, threaten, delay or slow down our ability to produce or process steel or any of our other products for the duration of such interruption or lead to unanticipated health or safety incidents, which could result in reputational harm and may adversely affect our employees, results of operations, financial condition and cash flows.
-In addition, any compromise of the security of our IT systems could result in a loss of confidence in our security measures and subject us to litigation, regulatory investigations and negative publicity that could adversely affect our reputation and financial condition.
+Failures of our IT systems, whether caused maliciously or inadvertently, may result in the disruption of our business processes, or in the unauthorized release of sensitive, confidential, personally identifiable or otherwise protected information, or result in the corruption of data, or a cybersecurity incident, each of which could adversely affect our businesses.
+For example, cybersecurity vulnerabilities or other cybersecurity incidents could result in an interruption of the functionality of our automated manufacturing, operating, or health, safety and environmental systems, which, if compromised, could cease, threaten, delay or slow down our ability to produce or process steel or any of our other products for the duration of such interruption or lead to unanticipated health, safety or environmental incidents.
+This, in turn, could result in reputational harm and lead to litigation, including individual claims or class actions, commercial litigation, administrative, civil or criminal investigations or actions, regulatory intervention and sanctions or fines, investigation and remediation costs, and may adversely affect our employees, results of operations, financial condition and cash flows.
+In addition, any compromise of the security of our IT systems could result in a loss of confidence in our security measures or in the unauthorized release of third-party confidential information stored in our systems, which could subject us to litigation, regulatory investigations and negative publicity that could adversely affect our reputation and expose us to third-party liability.
 Our customers, suppliers and vendors may also access or store certain of our sensitive information on their IT systems, which, if breached, attacked or accessed by unauthorized persons, could likewise expose our sensitive information and adversely impact our businesses.
-Furthermore, as cybersecurity threats continue to evolve and become more sophisticated, including through the use of artificial intelligence, we may be required to incur significant costs and invest additional resources to protect against and, if required, remediate the damage caused by such disruptions or system failures in the future.
-The amount of insurance coverage we maintain and require our vendors to maintain may be inadequate to cover claims or liabilities resulting from cybersecurity attacks.
+Furthermore, as cybersecurity threats continue to evolve and may become more sophisticated, including in connection with the ongoing development of Artificial Intelligence, we may be required to incur significant costs and invest additional resources to protect against and, if required, remediate the damage caused by such disruptions or system failures in the future.
+The amount of insurance coverage we maintain and require our vendors to maintain may be inadequate to cover claims or liabilities resulting from cybersecurity incidents and attacks, and there is no guarantee that such coverage will continue to be available on commercially reasonable terms or at all.